 During the reporting period, the overall sustainability profile of the fund was improved further by focusing on material information with regards to Environmental, Social and Governance factors.
-Furthermore, 17 of the sub-fund's holdings were under active engagement either within Robeco's thematic engagement programs or under more company specific engagement topics related to Environmental, Social and/or Governance issues.
+Furthermore, we have over half of our holdings under active engagement either within Robeco's thematic engagement programs or under more company-specific engagement topics related to Environmental, Social and/or Governance issues.
+In addition, the environmental profile of the fund in terms of water use, waste generation and greenhouse gas emissions of the fund remained well below that of the benchmark.
+The fund has an environmental profile that is more than 60% better than the benchmark.